 Osterhoudt describes Cameron, the youngest of her three boys, as a rough-and-tumble toddler with a mischievous streak.
 When he was born, she couldn’t help but notice his forehead’s pointy appearance.
 As Cameron grew and the shape became more pronounced, Osterhoudt sought answers.

-A referral to Robert Wood, M.D., confirmed Cameron had craniosynostosis, a condition that causes abnormal skull shape.
+A referral to Gillette Children's Specialty Healthcare confirmed Cameron had craniosynostosis, a condition that causes abnormal skull shape.
 “You think your baby is perfect and to find even one little thing wrong is heartbreaking,” says Osterhoudt.

-Wood told the family that cranial vault remodeling surgery would give Cameron’s brain room to grow properly and prevent developmental delays.
-“He was very to-the-point, which was exactly what I needed,” recalls Osterhoudt.
+Craniofacial specialists told the family that cranial vault remodeling surgery would give Cameron’s brain room to grow properly and prevent developmental delays.
+“They were very to-the-point, which was exactly what I needed,” recalls Osterhoudt.
 “I don’t need fluff.
 I just need to know what is going on.”

-Osterhoudt remembers feeling comforted knowing that pediatric neurosurgeon Patrick Graupman, M.D., would partner with Wood on the procedure.
-Learning Cameron would likely not require a blood transfusion — a result of Wood’s innovative approach to the surgery, which significantly limits the risk of bleeding and complications — provided further reassurance.
+Osterhoudt remembers feeling comforted knowing that pediatric neurosurgeon Patrick Graupman, M.D., would partner with the craniofacial team on the procedure.
+Learning Cameron would likely not require a blood transfusion — which significantly limits the risk of bleeding and complications — provided further reassurance.

 As Cameron recovered from surgery, the attentiveness and compassion shown by his nurses made a lasting impression.
 “Cameron was hooked up to so many tubes and wires that I would get nervous to hold him,” says Osterhoudt.
 “But the nurses moved everything.
 They made it easy for me to comfort him.”